dstoffels/indieTour-api/dataStructure.md

   - type: str enum(show, off, travel)
   - isConfirmed: bool
   - location: str
+  - venue: ref or map ?? (allow user to store shallow venue details in the event they don't want to save the venue to the database?)
   - destination : str
   - potentialVenues: collection[prospectObj]
   - schedule: collection[timeslotObj]